Breaking the Cycle of Rural Poverty in Western New York

 20% Increase

-from 2022 to 2023 in general, housing, and food insecurity related requests
+year to year in general, housing, and food insecurity related requests

 30% Increase

-from 2022 to 2023 in student academic stress and mental health requests
+year to year in student academic stress and mental health requests

 The ROC Makes a Difference